xnought/protein-zip/README.md

 Right now, just doing Huffman coding on a character level.
 Note that PDB's have very repetitive words like `ATOM` and the three letter coded residues as well as tons of spaces in between.
 Can likely treat these as characters in the future to get down to `10x` smaller.

+gzip can do 5x smaller on A.pdb, let's see if I can beat that!

 ## Terminal Usage